yuukiii/shortener/README.md

 ## SHORTNER

-This is a sample spring-boot project to demonstrate redis cache with spring-boot, and a react front ends containerized in Docker.
+This is a sample spring-boot project to demonstrate redis cache with spring-boot, react-typescript and angular-typescript front ends containerized in Docker.